railwayapp/docs/src/docs/guides/services.md

 A Railway Service is a deployment target for your application.

+*As you create and manage your services, your changes will be collected in a set of [staged changes](/guides/staged-changes) that you must review and deploy, in order to apply them.*

 ## Creating A Service

 Create a service by clicking the `New` button in the top right corner of your project canvas, or by typing new service from the **command palette**, accessible via `CMD + K` (Mac) or `Ctrl + K`(Windows).